Your guide to USDA loan rates and eligibility requirements

 Working with a real estate agent who has experience with USDA loans can be a big advantage.

-Step 5: USDA home loan application
+Step 5: Complete USDA home loan application

 After finding the right property, you'll need to fill out the USDA loan application.
 Your lender will guide you through this process, which will include a more thorough review of your financial situation and the submission of additional documents.

-Step 6: Property appraisal and inspection
+Step 6: Obtain property appraisal and inspection

 The lender will arrange for an appraisal to ensure the property meets USDA standards.
 An inspection may also be required to identify any potential issues with the home.

-Step 7: Loan approval and closing
+Step 7: Get final loan approval and close

 Once the appraisal and inspection are complete and all documentation is verified, you'll move on to the loan approval stage.
 If approved, you'll proceed to closing, where you'll sign all necessary paperwork and officially secure your USDA home loan.